 A private non-profit organization, The Institute for Regional Conservation (IRC) is dedicated to the protection, restoration, and long-term management of biodiversity on a regional basis, and to the prevention of regional extinctions of rare plants, animals and ecosystems.

-- IRC’s critically acclaimed book Rare Plants of South Florida: Their History, Conservation, and Restoration (2002), which emphasized the alarming loss of species in the region and provided detailed species accounts of the rarest 350 species.
+- We published IRC’s critically acclaimed book Rare Plants of South Florida: Their History, Conservation, and Restoration (2002), which emphasized the alarming loss of species in the region and provided detailed species accounts of the rarest 350 species.